shepherliu/bzzwikimirror/README.md

 5. then you can visit Wikimedia docs on the swarm, just replace the hash content as real output: https://gateway-proxy-bee-1-0.gateway.ethswarm.org/bzz/5db5e9940b5edec5363a8248efbee063c80da25369e0c10bca8e27e9b1e5644a.

+   if you have your own swarm gateway, remember replace the gateway url of your own.

 6. we make a demo video on  https://www.youtube.com/watch?v=C6uQgeA_VPw